software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Allows for the customization of how the given screen should appear/disappear when pushed or popped at the top of the stack.
 The following values are currently supported:

+- `custom` - Resolves in no animation, should be used to provide custom animations with `animationSpec` prop.
-- `"default"` – uses a platform default animation
+- `default` – uses a platform default animation
-- `"fade"` – fades screen in or out
+- `fade` – fades screen in or out
 - `fade_from_bottom` – performs a fade from bottom animation
-- `"flip"` – flips the screen, requires `stackPresentation: "modal"` (iOS only)
+- `flip` – flips the screen, requires `stackPresentation: "modal"` (iOS only)
+- `none` – the screen appears/disappears without an animation
-- `"simple_push"` – performs a default animation, but without shadow and native header transition (iOS only)
+- `simple_push` – performs a default animation, but without shadow and native header transition (iOS only)
-- `"slide_from_bottom"` - slide in the new screen from bottom to top
+- `slide_from_bottom` - slide in the new screen from bottom to top
-- `"slide_from_right"` - slide in the new screen from right to left (Android only, resolves to default transition on iOS)
+- `slide_from_right` - slide in the new screen from right to left (Android only, resolves to default transition on iOS)
-- `"slide_from_left"` - slide in the new screen from left to right (Android only, resolves to default transition on iOS)
+- `slide_from_left` - slide in the new screen from left to right (Android only, resolves to default transition on iOS)
-- `"none"` – the screen appears/disappears without an animation

 ### `stackPresentation`